-- Homes qualified to ENERGY STAR Version 1 met the HERS Score of 86 on the pre-2006 scale, which equated to 30% more efficient than a home built to the 1992 Model Energy Code (MEC), or an applicable Builder Option Package (BOP).
+Homes qualified to ENERGY STAR Version 1 met the ERI score of 86 on the pre-2006 scale, which equated to 30% more efficient than a home built to the 1992 Model Energy Code (MEC), or an applicable Builder Option Package (BOP).
 Inspection checklists were not required for this version.

 The ENERGY STAR label for new homes was first offered in 1995.
 At that time, the ENERGY STAR guidelines focused on improvements in several key areas of the home, including high-performance windows, tight construction and ducts, and efficient heating and cooling equipment, along with third-party verification by a certified Home Energy Rater.
 These initial guidelines stayed in effect for 10 years, with some regional modifications to reflect more rigorous local codes or construction practices.